patelp320/options-scanner/README.md

 ## Limitations and Future Work

-* **Live data:**  The scanner is not useful without real market data.
-  Implement data retrieval using a service like Finnhub, AlphaVantage or your broker’s API.
-Note that many free APIs do not include options data.
+* **Live data:**  The scanner’s pre‑market scan relies solely on free `yfinance` data.
+This data is delayed and may omit key fields such as live bid/ask, IV surfaces and intraday volume.
+To realise the full capabilities outlined (DataGuard, NewsPulse, ShockGuard, etc.) you would need streaming data from a vendor or broker API that includes options quotes, greeks, implied volatility surfaces and news.
 * **Machine learning and reinforcement learning:**  A basic tabular reinforcement‑learning agent is provided as a proof of concept.
 It discretises the market state and learns Q‑values for each action.
 This